satnamsinghr/BrainTumorSegmentation/README.md

 ---

 ## Dataset
-This work uses a public Brain MRI tumor dataset (commonly available via Kaggle / academic sources).
+This work uses a public Brain MRI tumor dataset (commonly available via Kaggle / academic sources).  \
-**Important:** Do **not** upload raw/full datasets or large model weights to GitHub.
-The notebook includes Kaggle / Drive download snippets so you can pull the dataset at runtime.
+- The notebook includes Kaggle / Drive download snippets so you can pull the dataset at runtime.

 **Quick dataset download options (used in notebook):** python
 ## Option A: Kaggle (recommended)
-!pip install -q kaggle
+!pip install -q kaggle\
 ## Upload kaggle.json to Colab, then:
 !kaggle datasets download -d <dataset-id> -p /content/data --unzip